kongapay/KongaPay-Android-SDK/README.md

 developers to accept payments on their native Android applications.
 This SDK is written in Java.
 The `minSdkVersion` that KongaPay Android SDK supports is 10.

+**What's new?**
+Please check the [CHANGELOG](https://github.com/kongapay/KongaPay-Android-SDK/blob/master/CHANGELOG.md) for what's new in this version.

 ## How to import the KongaPay Android SDK

 You can get the SDK via maven repository simply by adding the following lines to your